mrichburg/stats_case_study/README.md

 Refer to graphs.
 # Consider effect size and practical significance:
 Effect size: -0.17331959628141816
-This shows that it has a small effect size which means it has a limited practical application
+This shows that it has a small effect size which means it has a limited practical application.
+This due to our smaller sample size.
+Possibly measuring MPG could have a greater effect size
 # Assess statistical power: